jrwrodgers/event_plots/README.md

  ### Install

-Log in via SSH and then execute the following commands : (NB check for official release or master branch) ** Soon to be available as a custom-plugin through the RotorHazard Plugin Manager **
+** v0.2 Soon to be available as a custom-plugin through the RotorHazard Plugin Manager ** For now use Release v0.1 !!!!!
+Log in via SSH and then execute the following commands :

 ```
 cd ~